aweinstein/hrv-metrics/README.md

 ## Scripts

 1. rr_peak_detection.py - Detects QRS peaks for the dataset.
+One of the parameters of the script is which setup to use.
+Options are 'Chest strap' or 'Einhoven'
 2. compute_hrv.py - Computes HRV metrics
 3. interval_tachogram.py - plots histogram of RR intervals using np.diff
 4. export_HRV.py - exports a valid subset of HRV metrics.
 It also shows which rows in the dataframe contains null values.